Value your car

 How to get it — three ways:

-1. Original service booklet — ask the seller to provide the physical book stamped at every service visit
+• Original service booklet — ask the seller for the physical book stamped at every service visit

-3. OEM digital records — ask the seller to authorise you to pull records directly from the nearest authorised workshop: Maruti, Hyundai, Tata, Honda, Kia, Toyota, Mahindra, and all major manufacturers maintain complete digital service histories by VIN or registration number.
-Turnaround is 24–48 hours, free or a small admin fee
+• OEM workshop records — ask the seller to authorise the nearest Maruti, Hyundai, Tata, Honda, Toyota, Kia, or Mahindra authorised workshop to pull digital records by VIN (Vehicle Identification Number) or registration number.
+Turnaround 24–48 hours, free or a small admin fee

 S.No What to check How Purpose Red flag